 If you require further information you can email email@example.com

 Salisbury is a city on a human scale, a city made for exploring.
 Being smaller, it is easy to get around without the big crowds that can so often drown larger cities.
 There is space to breath, but still plenty to see and do.
 Attractions here offer something for everyone, whether you want history, arts and culture or shopping.

-We have put together some group itineraries that will help you make the most of our modern medieval city.
+We have put together some new group itineraries for 2024 to help you make the most of our modern medieval city.